As a digital marketer, you’ll continually face questions about which platform to use to propel your business forward.

 The Big Debate

+Today, everyone knows the benefits of social media marketing.
 The sheer amount of social media channels available today can paralyze any business owner.
 Where to start?
 Most companies assume Facebook only because it has more users.

 With over 2.2.
 Billion active users, it far exceeds LinkedIn’s 550 Million.
 Should size dictate which platform is better?
 Not necessarily.